Channelside

 CIVIC/CULTURAL SPACE

-• Landlord Financial Contribution of up to $750,000 for tenant build-out of the 15,000 sf of Civic/Cultural Space
+• Landlord Financial Contribution of up to $750,000 (adjusted by the Consumer Price Index All Urban Consumers, Boston-Cambridge-Newton (CPI-U)) to fund the initial tenant build-out of the Civic/Cultural space

 • 7,000 sf in G6 Gallery community space + 3,000 sf in G5 cafe and workspace community space